wastedMynd/Python_Test_Automation_Demo/README.md

-# Python_Test_Automation_Demo
+# Python Test Automation Demo
-Demonstrating Python 3 Test Automation Usage.
+Demonstrating Python 3 Test Automation Usage:
+  On the validation of the user password.